jdavid54/bitcoin_howto/README.md

 # bitcoin_howto

+Library to install and import: bitcoin

-how to methods to deal with bitcoin : sha, hash, block chain,rsa, etc ...
+### Some methods to deal with bitcoin :

+- sha,
+- hash,
+- block chain,
+- rsa, etc ...